g-gar/Orchid/README.md

 * Spring Boot 3.x
 * Lombok
 * Jackson (for YAML)
-* SLF4J with Logback (for logging)
+* SLF4J with Logback

-Refer to the `build.gradle` file for detailed dependencies.
+Refer to `build.gradle` for details.

+---

 ## 🔮 Potential Future Enhancements

-* Parallel execution of jobs and/or stages.
-* REST API to control and monitor jobs.
-* Basic user interface.
-* More advanced retry mechanisms and error handling per action/stage.
-* Schema validation for `job.yml`.
-* Support for job state persistence.
-* Integration with messaging systems for asynchronous jobs.
+(Refer to the "Orchid Next Steps (English, Commented)" document for a detailed list of future ideas.)

 ---